 Going to the gym for the first time can be overwhelming.
-The equipment might appear confusing and the people (who all look amazingly fit) might seem too focused on what they are doing.
-But don’t let this discourage you from taking the first step of your fitness journey.
+The equipment might be confusing or difficult to use, and the people (especially the ones fitter than you) might be intimidating to see or interact with.
+But don’t let this discourage you from taking the first step in your fitness journey.

-We’ve all been there and we know what it’s like.
-Here are some of the things to keep in mind as you visit the gym for the very first time.
+A lot of us have been in that situation before.
+Here are some of the things to keep in mind when you visit the gym for the very first time.

 For your own safety, don’t rush anything.
-Don’t get frustrated if the people around you are running faster of lifting heavier weights.
+Don’t get frustrated if the people around you are running faster or lifting heavier weights.
 Respect the pace of your body and trust the process.
-As long as you keep showing up and you keep training smart, you will enjoy results!
+As long as you keep showing up and training smart, you will see results.

-Are all the machines and equipment just confusing you?
-If you don’t know where to start with your workouts, it might be a good idea to pay a coach who can help you figure out how to use the equipment to best suit your needs.
-A good coach might even be able to create a flexible program for you, so you’ll know what to do even if you exercise by yourself.
-Hiring a coach will help you avoid accidents and help you build confidence in the gym.
+Are all the machines and equipment unfamiliar to you?
+If you don’t know where to start with your workouts, it might be a good idea to work with a coach or trainer who can help you figure out how to use the equipment to best address your needs.
+A good coach might even be able to create a flexible program for you so you’ll know what to do even if you exercise by yourself.
+Hiring a coach will help you avoid accidents and build confidence in the gym.

-You need to eat after your gym session.
-It is best to consume protein to help refuel your muscles.
-For convenience, protein shake is your best option.
-You can also choose to bring a banana, boiled eggs or a protein bar if you want something more filling.
-It’s best to eat right after your workout.
+You need to eat after each gym session.
+It is best to consume protein to help refuel your body.
+For convenience, a protein shake is your best option.
+You can also choose to bring a banana, boiled eggs, or a protein bar if you want something more filling.
+It’s recommended to eat right after your workout.

-It is very likely that you’ll encounter sore muscles on your first few sessions.
+It is very likely that you’ll encounter discomfort after each of your first few sessions.

 Again, it is important to take things slowly when you are just starting out.
-Recovery is important because it’s time to strengthen and repair your muscles.
+Recovery is important because it’s the period for strengthening and repairing your muscles.
 Don’t feel guilty whenever you take a day off because your body needs it too.

-Want to make the recovery process better and more relaxing?
-Add Better Bath Better Body’s Epsom Salt Bath to your regular bath water.
+Want to make the recovery process more relaxing?
+Add Better Bath Better Body’s Epsom salt products to your regular bath water.
 Epsom salt will help you enjoy numerous health and beauty benefits.
-It is often used by athletes to help soothe muscle pain.
+It is often used by athletes to help soothe their body.

-Better Bath Better Body’s Athlete Bath Soak contains Pine and Eucalyptus Essential Oils to help you relieve muscle stiffness and to stimulate a healthy metabolism.
-It can also help stimulate your skin and rejuvenate your senses.
-Just twenty minutes in the tub after your workout can make a huge difference!
+Better Bath Better Body’s Athlete Bath Soak contains pine and eucalyptus essential oils to help you wind down after exercising.
+It can also rejuvenate your senses.
+A 20-minute muscle soak in the tub after your workout can make a huge difference.